Pray for the Oral Learners

 The remaining Unreached Unengaged People Groups are predominantly oral societies

-Communicating the message of Christ to people in ways that make sense to them – instead of in ways that make sense to us!
+The solution is to communicate the message of Christ to people in ways that make sense to them – instead of in ways that make sense to us!

-We believe that the foundation of discipleship is the shaping by, and obedience to, the Word of God.
-We believe it is the inalienable right and privilege of every person, including every oral learner, to have access to the Word of God in their own heart language and in a media format they understand.
+It is the inalienable right and privilege of every person, including every oral learner, to have access to the Word of God in their own heart language and in a media format they understand.